Clarance Holt

 Clarance Holt (9 January 1826 – 27 September 1903), born Joseph Frederick Holt, was an English actor-manager who had a successful career on the stage in England, Australia and New Zealand.
 His company included his wife and, frequently, his three children, all of whom went on to have successful careers on the stage.
 His first name is frequently misspelled "Clarence".

 Early life and career

 He was born on 9 January 1826 in Marylebone, London the youngest son of Thomas Holt and Elizabeth Giddens.
 His father was a successful military tailor with an establishment (Thomas Holt & Son) in Piccadilly.
 He was variously described in his younger days as actor, acrobat and comedian and eventually adopted the stage name of Clarance.
 Holt made his stage debut in 1842 as Timothy in William Thomas Moncrieff's farce All at Coventry at the Victoria Theatre, London.
-He married Marian Browne (sometimes named Marian Vaughan) in 1847 and they were acting together by 1850 when he was appointed manager of the Theatre Royal, Norwich under the name of Joseph Clarance.
+He married Marian Vaughan (stage name sometimes Marian Brown) 6th February 1849 at Ipswich and they were acting together by 1850 when he was appointed manager of the Theatre Royal, Norwich under the name of Joseph Clarance.